 Stomach: Rice!!
 Can we have rice?
 RICE!
 RICE!
 RICE!

 Me: Mmmm….no.
 And I am breaking up with you.

 But, I did find myself thinking of rice often.
 So I went on a search for paleo rice.
 I found several but the one I am about to share is the best one I have found.
 It satisfied my rice craving AND I no longer make rice.
 I make this:

 Oh yes.
 Cauliflower.

 Behold.
 Cauliflower into rice.
 It will trick your mind and your tummy.
-I have even tested this on Beau and shared it with other friends and they all loved it!
+I have even tested this on Jeremy and shared it with other friends and they all loved it!